digitaltrails/vdu_controls/README.md

   - [https://build.opensuse.org/projects/home:mchnz/packages/vdu_controls/repositories/Fedora_44/binaries](https://build.opensuse.org/projects/home:mchnz/packages/vdu_controls/repositories/Fedora_44/binaries)

 > [!CAUTION]
-> As well as the unofficial/community builds made by **mchnz**,
+> As well as the unofficial/community vdu_controls builds made by **mchnz**,
-> there are other unofficial/community vdu_controls builds made by other users
+> there are other vdu_controls builds made by other community users
 > for unknown purposes.
 All of these OBS builds are discoverable
 > by search. **It is exceptionally risky to use one of these
-> other OBS builds without establishing some confidence in
+> other OBS builds without first establishing some confidence in
 > its content and creator.**

 The collective ``vdu_controls`` mchnz OBS build status page is: